adude995/DIY-Open-Headphone/README.md

 ## Features

 - 3D printable design
-- Optimized for virtual and mixed reality
+- Optimized for mixed and virtual reality
-- Great for listening to music
+- Also great for listening to music
 - Convertable for different needs (hear-through vs bass reproduction capabilities)

 ## Getting Started